Victoria animal hospital

 EC1, EC2, EC3, EC4, E4, E5, E6, E7, E10, E11, E12, E13, E14, E15, E16, E17, E18

 SW1, SW2, SW3, SW4, SW5, SW6, SW7, SW8, SW9, SW10, SW11, SW12, SW16, SW17, SW18, SW19, SW20

 W1, W2, W4, W6, W8, W11, W12, W14, WC1, WC2

 CR4, SM4, KT3

-Out of hours and emergency cases
+Out of hours emergency service

 Watch 24 hours in animal A&E